LeFreq/JusticeLeague/README.md

+THIS IS FIGHT CLUB.

+This is not about fighting your neighbor, unless your neighbot is total asshole.
+No, our purpose is to ADD order to the anarchy.

 "There is no project mayhem." -- fight flub founder<br>
 "...many who are first will be last, and the last first" Matt 19:30